 Eligible Projects

 The PMC will carry out the TDSP for any project determined by the PMC to be eligible for regional cost allocation and selected in the Regional Plan for purposes of cost allocation, so long as the selection of a developer does not violate applicable law where the transmission facility is to be built that otherwise prescribes the entity that will develop and build the project.

-Independent Evaluator
+Identification of Interested Developers

+Within fifteen (15) days of approving the Final Regional Plan, the PMC will issue a request for interest (RFI) for the projects selected in the Regional Plan for purposes of cost allocation to all Eligible Developers soliciting their interest in developing such projects.
+Responses to the RFI will be due no later than thirty (30) days following the issuance of the RFI.
+The PMC will post a list of all Eligible Developers responding to the RFI to the WestConnect website within seven (7) days following the RFI deadline.

+(I moved this section up since I think it makes more sense to come before IE discussionIndependent Evaluator

 The PMC will utilize an Independent Evaluator (IE) to assist in developing the RFP for each project selected into the Regional Plan for purposes of cost allocation, to evaluate proposals submitted in response to each RFP, and to make a recommendation back to the PMC regarding which developer, if any, should be selected for each applicable project.
 The PMC will select an IE to be utilized in a given planning cycle from among a pool of IEs previously identified by the PMC.